Synerty/peek-mobile-theme/docs/page_navigation/page_navigation.rst

 Looks Classes
 -------------

-Contains the following looks classes:

-*  :code:`.btn-group`

-*  :code:`.btn`

-The :code:`.btn-group` and :code:`.btn` classes will not have a hierarchy and will be used throughout peek platform.
+The :code:`.btn-group` and :code:`.btn` classes will not have a hierarchy and will be used throughout Peek.
 These looks classes attribute changes are found in :file:`_bootstrap_adjustments.scss`.